vViktorPL/acgam-t02p-node/README.md

 It can be easily used for instance on Raspberry Pi 4 with Raspbian OS to grab live stats from your treadmill.

-## Prerequisites

-This library wraps `gatttool` CLI tool which is often included in [BlueZ](http://www.bluez.org/) Linux packages, so it requires `gatttool` to be available in your OS.
-For instance

 ## Installation

 ```bash